MehMasha/BabySteps_autosplitter/README.md

 ## How to use it?

-1. Right click on LiveSplit -> "Compare Against" -> "Game Time", otherwise pauses won't work
-2. Right click on LiveSplit -> "Edit Layout..." -> "Add" -> "Controls" -> "Scriptable Auto Splitter"
+1. Right click on LiveSplit -> "Edit Layout..." -> "Add" -> "Controls" -> "Scriptable Auto Splitter"
-3. Choose path to baby_steps_autosplit_with_splits.asl file and wait a little bit
+2. Choose path to baby_steps_autosplit_with_splits.asl file and wait a little bit
-4. Enable\disable splis you want to use during your run
+3. Enable\disable splis you want to use during your run in autosplitter settings
+4. Configure your splits in "Edit Splits..." window

+### Pauses

+If you want your time to pause during menu screens, follow theese steps:

+1. Right click on LiveSplit -> "Compare Against" -> "Game Time"
-5. Configure every component of your layout to use Game Time, otherwise pauses won't work
+5. Configure every component of your layout to use Game Time
-6. Configure your splits in "Edit Splits..." window